andysalerno/andysalerno_src/content/posts/toygrep_1.md

 Toygrep [(github link)](https://github.com/andysalerno/toygrep) is an attempt to build a simple [Ripgrep](https://github.com/BurntSushi/ripgrep) clone using async/await, powered by [async-std](https://docs.rs/async-std/1.4.0/async_std/).
 While Ripgrep is a mature, fully-featured, production-ready tool, Toygrep is purely educational and intends to achieve as much as possible as simply as possible, while using only a few dependencies such as the regex crate that powers Ripgrep.

+This page serves as the first part in a multi-part series on the development of Toygrep.

+The tentative overview of the parts in this series:
+Part 1: "Hello, world", aka "The dumbest thing that works" (this part)
+Part 2: The LineBuffer (coming soon)
+Part 3: The Printer (coming soon)
+Part 4: Filesystem traversing  (coming soon)

 #### Features
 - [x] Fast recursive file search of regex patterns (via regex crate)
 - [x] Search piped input streams